Palacio Bruna

 The Palacio Bruna is a palace located on the southern edge of the Parque Forestal in Santiago, Chile.
-The three story building has an Italian Renaissance character.
+The three-story building has an Italian Renaissance character.
 It is entirely surrounded by a frieze decorated with garlands and putti, and was constructed between 1916 and 1921 to serve as the residence for the saltpeter magnate Augusto Bruna.
 Julio Bertrand, a Chilean architect, was designated as responsible for its design and construction.
 He died before seeing the palace completed and his friend Pedro Prado took over and completed the building.

-Industrial-scale production of synthetic sodium nitrate and the resulting collapse of the saltpeter price led to the bankruptcy of Bruna's business.
-In 1921, as a consequence of this event, the palace had to be offered for sale.
+The industrial-scale production of synthetic sodium nitrate led to a collapse in saltpeter prices, resulting in the bankruptcy of Bruna's business.
+Consequently, in 1921, the palace was put up for sale.
 It was purchased by the U.S. ambassador to Chile, never having been occupied by Augusto Bruna.
-It housed the American Embassy until 1962 and then served as the U.S. consulate in Santiago from 1962 to 1994.
-Since 1995, the building has housed the Chilean National Commerce Chamber.
+It served as the American Embassy until 1962 and subsequently functioned as the U.S. consulate in Santiago from 1962 to 1994.
+Since 1995, the building has been the headquarters of the Chilean National Commerce Chamber.